Who we are

 How long do you keep my information for?

-We only hold your information for as long as we need it to provide the activities that you have requested from us.
-We look at your information every three years to decide if we still need it.
+We only hold your information for as long as we need it.
+We will look at your information after three years to decide if we still need it.
 If we don’t need it, we will delete it.

 Who do you share my information with?

-We may share your information with other trusted organisations to help us achieve our mission of helping children all over the world explore digital making.
-We will always make sure we are sharing your information safely.
+We may share your information with other trusted organisations to help us achieve our mission of helping children all over the world explore computing and digital technologies.
+And we will always share your information safely.

 We will never sell your information to people who want to try to sell you things.